-Dispute Resolution Process for Most Types of Claims\
+Dispute Resolution Process for Most Types of Claims

-The CAA established an administrative dispute resolution program to resolve disputes under most workplace rights laws.
+The CAA established an administrative and judicial dispute resolution (ADR) program, which includes confidential counseling and mediation for the settling of disputes under most workplace rights laws.
+The CAA imposes a 180-day time limit for filing a claim with the OOC.
+If the parties involved are not able to resolve their dispute through counseling and mediation, an employee may either pursue a non-judicial administrative hearing process with the OOC or file a civil suit in federal court.
+Some advantages of using the OOC's administrative hearing process, as compared to filing a civil suit, are that it offers faster resolution, greater confidentiality, fewer evidentiary restrictions, and lower expenses than court proceedings, while still offering an independent review of the complaint and affording the same remedies that a court can provide.

-- Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims. - A claim alleging violations of the CAA must be filed with the OCWR within 180 days of the alleged violation. - If a claim passes a preliminary review by a hearing officer, an employee may either pursue a administrative hearing process with the OCWR or file a civil suit in federal court. - The OCWR's administrative hearing process offers some advantages to pursuing a civil suit.
-The OCWR offers faster resolution, greater confidentiality, fewer evidentiary restrictions, and lower expenses than court proceedings.
-In addition, the OCWR offers an independent review of the claim and affords the same remedies that a court can provide. - If a claim does not pass the preliminary review, an employee may still file a case in federal district court.
-Mediation is available upon request and agreement of the parties. - At any time during the ADR process employees may designate, at their own expense, an attorney or other representative to represent them in the matter.
+At any time during the ADR process, an employee may designate, at their own expense, an attorney or other representative to represent them in the matter.

-The CAA Reform Act's ADR process applies to most legislative branch employees.
-In certain instances, applicants and former employees also may be protected.
-Depending on the circumstances, the OCWR will provide services locally to process claims brought by district or state office staff, or the OCWR will provide services through its Washington, D.C. office.
+The CAA's ADR process applies to most employees of the legislative branch.
+In certain instances, applicants and former employees may also be protected.
+Depending on the circumstances, the OOC will provide services locally to process claims brought by district or state office staff, or the OOC will provide services through its Washington, D.C. office.

-\ Requests for inspections under the OSHAct, charges filed under Titles II and III of the ADA (public access), and labor-management relations disputes are resolved through separate processes, also described in this brochure.
+Requests for inspections under the OSHAct, charges filed under Titles II and III of the ADA (public access), and labor-management relations disputes are resolved through separate processes, also described in this brochure.